bobleesj/learn-swift-with-bob/course/swift-intermediate/type-casting.md

 # Type Casting
 ## Introduction
-Welcome back to lesson 5 of The Swift Fundamentals with Bob.
-You might be tired of seeing these `!`s and `?`s since Lesson 1.
-But you know what, you've got to know all.
+Welcome to lesson 5 of The Swift Fundamentals with Bob.
+We've covered a number of `!`s and `?`s since Lesson 1.
+You've got to know all.
 It is absolutely necessary for you to distinguish their usage in every situation.

 In this lesson, you are going to learn how to convert types in objects that are created with classes.
-If you've been programming with Storyboard in iOS, you've been using `type casting` for a while.
+In fact, if you've used  `Storyboard` in iOS, you've been using `type casting` for a while.
+Let's go.

 ## Problem
-  1. How do you distinguish between `as`, `as?`, `as!` ?
+  1. How do you distinguish between `as`, `as?`, `as!`?
   2. Why does Xcode keep telling me what to do?

 ## Type Casting in UIKit
 You've probably seen something like this.

 ```swift
 import UIKit
 let label = UILabel() as UIView